-We may also collect and process a limited amount of personal data falling into special categories, sometimes called "sensitive personal data".
-Special categories of personal data include information about an individual's health, racial or ethnic origin, political opinions, religious beliefs, trade union membership, or sexual orientation.
-Other categories of personal data are also considered sensitive and therefore are closely protected (e.g. criminal convictions).
+We also collect and process a limited amount of personal data falling into special categories, sometimes called "sensitive personal data".
+Special categories of personal data include information about an individual's physical or mental health or condition, biometric and genetic data, racial or ethnic origin, political opinions, religious beliefs or other philosophical beliefs of a similar nature, trade union membership, sex life and or sexual orientation.

-As part of our competence and background checks, we conduct criminal disclosure checks with the Disclosure & Barring Service in order to comply with our legal obligations to manage and control risk or for the prevention of financial crime and money laundering.
+As part of our competence and background checks, we conduct criminal disclosure checks with the Disclosure & Barring Service (DBS).
 See 'Competence and background checks' section for more details.

 If you have voluntarily provided health information to us (for example, where you have notified us of an illness, disability or impairment), we process that information for the limited purpose of making reasonable adjustments to help you work safely and effectively.

-Candidates have the opportunity to provide certain diversity information on a voluntary basis to assist us in monitoring how our policy on equal opportunities is working in practice, in accordance with the Equality Act 2010.
+You have the opportunity to provide certain diversity information to assist us in monitoring how our policy on equal opportunities is working in practice, in accordance with the Equality Act 2010.